 Museum Studies (MA)

-The master’s programme in Arts and Culture at Leiden University is uniquely positioned at the intersection of Art History and Museum Studies.
+The master’s programme in Museum Studies at Leiden University is uniquely positioned at the intersection of Art History and Museum Studies.
 Informed by leading interdisciplinary research, this degree provides you with a strong academic foundation for a variety of careers in museums, galleries and heritage institutions.

-The MA in Art History and Museum Studies is a unique programme upholding a critical approach to the visual arts, decorative arts and architecture, as well as diverse cultures of collecting and presenting art.
-The programme is taught by a research-active staff and (former) curators from the Rijksmuseum Amsterdam, the Frans Hals Museum, the Museum Volkenkunde, the National Museum of Antiquities and the RKD, among others.
+The MA programmes in Art History and Museum Studies are unique in upholding a critical approach to the visual arts, decorative arts and architecture, as well as diverse cultures of collecting and presenting art.
+The programmes are taught by research-active staff and (former) curators from the Rijksmuseum Amsterdam, the Frans Hals Museum, the Museum Volkenkunde, the National Museum of Antiquities and the RKD, among others.
 Our teaching and research are enhanced by collaborative partnerships with museums, heritage institutions and contemporary art venues.
 We regularly host leading voices within the field to introduce our students to emerging trends and world-class research.
-The programme also facilitates optional internships in the cultural sector, both within The Netherlands and beyond.
-Students can pursue their individual fascinations and explore a large range of topics studied from an interdisciplinary and critical perspective.
+The programmes also facilitate optional internships in the cultural sector, both within The Netherlands and beyond.
+You can pursue your individual fascinations and explore a large range of topics studied from an interdisciplinary and critical perspective.

 What will you study?